ldynia/workshop-github-fundamentals/docs/notes.md

 - Organized around business capabilities.
 - Owned by a small team.

-A typical microservice exposes following features:
+A typical microservice exposes the following features:

 - Is structured around business boundaries / bounded context
-- Has independent database.
+- Has an independent database.
 - Communicates over the network.
 - Has well defined API.